openedx/edx-documentation/en_us/shared/student_progress/course_student.rst

 After learners create an account, they can enroll in as many individual courses as they choose.

-* The learner data that is available from the Instructor Dashboard reflects the set of live, current enrollments.
+* The learner data that is available from the instructor dashboard reflects the set of live, current enrollments.
 Data for the course team, wha are also enrolled in the course, is included.